 View UC Berkeley Vistor Parking Map in a larger map

 Street parking: Metered and two-hour street parking are available around campus, but it can be hard to find a spot.
 More information.

-For a story about the 9th Annual Symposium, please follow this link.
+For a recap of the 11th Annual Symposium, please follow this link.

-If you're interested in being a volunteer for this event, please email Anny at email@example.com.
+Volunteers are always needed and appreciated!
+There are volunteer opportunities ranging from photography, writing, or simple set up/clean up.
+If you're interested in being a volunteer for this event, please email Isabelle at email@example.com